eesmer/CyberSecurity-Glossary/README.md

    How the concept fits into security architectures and system design.
 3. **Risk Analysis**
    What kinds of threats and failures affect this concept.
+4. **Real-world Scenario**
+   Practical examples of how the concept appears in real systems.
+5. **Debian-based Lab**
+   A practical implementation of the concept on a Debian system.

 ---

 Lisans / License: [CC0 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/)